alexandraYesbabylon/projectFlow/README.md

 See the method `getWorkflow` in the class `Project.class.php` that manages the project statuses.
-See the actions in the `form`call   `Project.form.default.json`
+See the actions in the `form` call   `Project.form.default.json`.

-Here is the example for the actions
+Here is the example for the actions/

 ```json
  "actions": [